BillOatmanWork/VideoRefactor-Release/README.md

 First, setup the path to your Ưmpeg executable.
 This is the tool that VideoRefactor uses to make the magic happen.
 If you do not have it, you can get it for free at Download FFmpeg.
 Press the DSelect Directory button and selec the directory that has the Ưmpeg.exe executable.
-Typically something like C:\Ưmpeg\bin.
+Typically something like C:\ffmpeg\bin.
 This will be remembered by the app in the future, so you only need to do this setup one time.

 Next select your video file by pressing the Select File button.
 After a few seconds the video length